seawolfer/ProgrammingAssignment4/Course-Project/Code_Book.md

 The zip file containing the original data is located at [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-The following transformations was applied to the original data in order to obtain `tidy_data.txt`:
+The following transformations was applied to the original data in order to obtain `tidydataset.txt`:

 1. The training and test sets were merged to create one data set.
 1. The measurements on the mean and standard deviation (i.e. signals containing the strings `mean` and `std`) was extracted for each measurement, and the others were discarded.